Test Template

 1. You will only need to “map” the invoice (tell Inn-Flow what information goes where) one time per vendor.
-It should learn this next time you extract an invoice from the same vendor, so you will not need to click the gear icon.
+It will learn this next time you extract an invoice from the same vendor, so you will not need to click the gear icon.

 1. If a value does not appear (like the Due Date), leave that row alone as shown below so nothing imports.
-The same thing goes if an invoice has WAY too much descriptions, like a Sysco or US Food invoice.
+The same thing goes if an invoice has WAY too many descriptions, like a Sysco or US Food invoice.
 You may not want to import all of the descriptions, so you can leave these blank and only import the top portion of the invoice image.

 A screenshot of a computer